Vyckie Garrison: Biography

 Her seventh child, Wesley, was born by emergency caesarean section, at the Faith Regional Hospital.
 She had planned to give birth at home, without attendance by a medical professional, but her uterus partially ruptured during labour, almost killing her.
-Her doctor advised her that her life would be in danger if she continued to conceive, but her friends in the Quiverfull movement said otherwise: "I was told that a woman shouldn't shrink back from supposed dangers and that we should honour God with our bodies," she says.
-"Jesus died for us, we should be willing to die for him."
+Her doctor advised her that her life would be in danger if she continued to conceive, but this was not consistent with her beliefs, believing that, "Jesus died for us, we should be willing to die for him."
 She became pregnant twice more, suffering two miscarriages.

-Garrison asserts that her then-husband beat and emotionally bullied their children.
-"I started seeing my kids completely break down.
-I recognised how abusive my husband had become as a result of this patriarchal teaching, which gave sanction to some of his worst tendencies.
-I had to step in and protect my kids because I didn't want to see them getting hurt."
-She says that one of her children attempted suicide.
-Garrison began corresponding with an intellectual atheist uncle whose gentle questions helped her acknowledge her mounting crisis of faith.
+Garrison asserts that her then-husband beat and emotionally bullied their children and that one of her children attempted suicide.
+Garrison began corresponding with an intellectual atheist uncle whose questions helped her acknowledge her mounting crisis of faith.
 When, during a brief separation, Garrison's husband sent her a list of the ways in which she had been disobedient, she filed for divorce and won custody of all seven children.

 She now considers herself to be an atheist.
 In 2015 American Atheists named her the 2014 Atheist of the Year.

 Activism

-She co-founded the blog No Longer Quivering, an online resource for women leaving Quiverfull or similar movements, in 2009.
-In her first blog, on March 12, 2009, she writes "to those godly, dedicated Christians" who know her from her many articles and testimonies that appeared in various Christian homeschool publications, to explain why she has left the movement.
+Garrison co-founded the blog No Longer Quivering, an online resource for women leaving Quiverfull or similar movements, in 2009.
+In her first blog, on March 12, 2009, she writes "to those godly, dedicated Christians" who know her from her articles and testimonies that appeared in various Christian homeschool publications, to explain why she has left the movement.

 On Easter Sunday, 2014, and again in April 2015 she addressed the American Atheists conference about her experiences.